daormar/debasher/doc/design_doc_resident.md

 they are actually meant to validate (recovery from a kill) without also tripping that separate, already-recorded bug.

+A second kill/relaunch piece kills `loop` and `sink` together, ten repeats, each at its own independently chosen random moment (some seeds land the two kills close to simultaneous, others stagger them across most of the run): the only pair of killable nodes with no direct channel between them, `fanin` being the other endpoint of every channel that touches either one, so this still cannot touch the "both endpoints of a channel crashed" limit, the same reasoning as the single-node-kill piece, and every repeat's trace must match the criterion exactly, with no G8 exception expected here either.
+Its own mutation check reused the single-node-kill piece's dedup fault (G5's `envelope.seq <= accepted` loosened to `<`, on a scratch copy, never in the repository) to confirm the criterion still catches an exact duplicate reliably once two crash-replays are running close together in time, not just one: the mutant was killed on all 10 repeats.

-Not built yet: killing several nodes at once, an adjacent pair specifically (the only pairs that can touch the "both endpoints of a channel crashed" limit), killing during an open round, the bookkeeping of when each node was killed and relaunched, and recognizing the G8-error exception.
+Not built yet: an adjacent pair specifically (the only pairs that can touch the "both endpoints of a channel crashed" limit: `fanin` with `loop`, or `fanin` with `sink`), killing during an open round, the bookkeeping of when each node was killed and relaunched, and recognizing the G8-error exception.

 Besides it, each guarantee gets its own focused end-to-end test, written in the guarantee's words (for the no-silent-loss guarantee: "send 5 and then 7 through